Last updated on May 5, 2024

 Film Grain

-In the Grain palette, you can choose analog film simulations created by DxO, renowned for their fidelity, behavior, and realistic appearance:
+In the Grain section, you can choose analog film simulations created by DxO, renowned for their fidelity, behavior, and realistic appearance:

 Finishing Adjustments

-The Finishing Adjustments palette is purely creative, and lets you apply toning, vignetting, burnt edges and framing effects to your images.
+The Finishing Adjustments section is purely creative, and lets you apply toning, vignetting, burnt edges and framing effects to your images.

 Was this page helpful?